Long-sightedness - Hyperopia

 Agreed dates (GTC's):

 If you are unable to keep your appointment, please inform us as soon as possible.
-Appointments booked online can be cancelled electronically up to 24 hours in advance.
+Appointments booked online can be canceled electronically up to 24 hours in advance.
 Appointments that are not cancelled 24 hours in advance will unfortunately be charged.
 The emergency surcharge can be charged according to the valid tariff for same-day appointments.
 Thank you for your understanding.